Commitments and Contingencies

 |Commitments and Contingencies||

 The Company leases office space on a month-to-month basis.
-The rent expense for the years December 31, 2021 and 2020 was $0.1 million and $0.1 million, respectively.
+The rent expense for the three months ended September 30, 2022 and 2021 was less than $0.1 million and less than $0.1 million, respectively, and for the nine months ended September 30, 2022 and 2021 was less than $0.1 million and $0.1 million, respectively.

 Sponsored Research Agreement with National Jewish Health

 On February 8, 2021, the Company entered into a Sponsored Research Agreement (“Research Agreement”) with National Jewish Health (“NJ Health”), a Colorado not-for-profit institution.
-Under the terms of the Research Agreement, NRx Pharmaceuticals agreed to sponsor a research study at NJ Health relating to the impact of NRx Pharmaceuticals’ Aviptadil on propagation of SARS-CoV-2 in alveolar type II cells in vitro (the “Study”).
-In return for performance of the Study under the Research Agreement, NRx Pharmaceuticals has committed to pay NJ Health approximately $0.4 million.
-During the year ended December 31, 2021, NRx Pharmaceuticals paid NJ Health $0.3 million of the total committed amount.
+Under the terms of the Research Agreement, the Company agreed to sponsor a research study at NJ Health relating to the impact of the Company’s' Aviptadil on propagation of SARS-CoV-2 in alveolar type II cells in vitro (the “Study”).
+In return for performance of the Study under the Research Agreement, the Company has committed to pay NJ Health approximately $0.4 million upon finalization of the work.
+As of September 30, 2022, the Company has paid NJ Health $0.3 million of the total committed amount.

 Relief Therapeutics Collaboration Agreement